 The process is very smooth and much cheaper than other websites so I will use again and recommend their service to others. - Gerry Shaw

 Unfortunately, there’s no NHS for cats.
-So if your kitty gets ill, injured or has an accident, the vet bills will have to be paid out of your pocket.
+So if your little kitty gets ill, injured or has an accident, the vet bills will have to be paid out of your pocket.
 Cat insurance is designed to help cover these costs.

 Policies can vary and can include optional extras.
 For instance, some insurance policies include cover should your cat go missing.
 This could be a one-off payment up to an agreed limit if your cat is not found, or it could cover any costs involved in advertising or a reward to help find your pet.
 Most policies can include third party liability, in the event your cat injures someone or causes an accident.